 Winter is already a time of year for sickness to creep up on us.
 Many viruses thrive in low-humidity environments, which heavily increases your chances of catching the flu, colds and other respiratory issues.
 Also, an overly dry environment has the tendency to make people more susceptible to these ailments.

 Air that is over-dry can also aggravate people who already have asthma and allergy symptoms.
-This in turn can lead to dry noses, sore throats, itchy skin and more.
+This, in turn, can lead to dry noses, sore throats, itchy skin and more.

 Dry air isn’t just bad for you, it’s also bad for your home.
 It can damage many things in your home, including wood floors, plaster, paint, musical instruments and electronics.
-A whole house humidifier is the solution to protecting your health and your home.
+A whole house humidifier is a solution to protecting your health and your home.